Semantic wiki: Example

 Imagine a semantic wiki devoted to food.
 The page for an apple would contain, in addition to standard text information, some machine-readable or at least machine-intuitable semantic data.
 The most basic kind of data would be that an apple is a kind of fruit—what's known as an inheritance relationship.
 The wiki would thus be able to automatically generate a list of fruits, simply by listing all pages that are tagged as being of type "fruit."
 Further semantic tags in the "apple" page could indicate other data about apples, including their possible colors and sizes, nutritional information and serving suggestions, and so on.

-If the wiki exports all this data in RDF or a similar format, it can then be queried in a similar way to a database—so that an external user or site could, for instance, request a list of all fruits that are red and can also be baked in a pie.
+If the wiki exports all this data in RDF or a similar format, it can then be queried like a database so that an external user or site could, for instance, request a list of all fruits that are red and can also be baked in a pie.